monopole/snt/README.md

 introduction to aggregate k8s cluster configuration and management.

-No k8s knowledge assumed (for more info, see https://kubernetes.io).
 The tutorial introduces pods and deployments in the course of building a cluster from scratch, to motivate the problem of configuration.
+No k8s knowledge assumed, but discussion is kept to a minimum (for more info, see https://kubernetes.io).
 The tutorial finishes by working with two cluster configuration tools.

 ### Instructions